 starting soil mixture instead of the Jiffy Pods.
 Your seeds will need to be around 70/ 75 degrees, most of the time room

 temperature is alright.
 You may need to use grow light to keep our seeds warm until germination, and after germination

 the grow lamp is the perfect light source.
 You can easily find the Jiffy Green House Supplied With the pods and a grow

-light at Wall-mart, Lowes, or Home Depot for about $10.00.
-With all the supplies you can easily grow your own plants
+light at Wall-mart or Lowes, for about $10.00.
+With all the supplies you can easily grow your own plants year after year!